 Kansas City Documenters, Powered by The Beacon

-With more than 2 million people living in the metropolitan area across Kansas and Missouri, local government in Kansas City is complicated–and ready for more public visibility!
+With more than 2 million people living in the Kansas City metropolitan area across Kansas and Missouri, local government complicated–and ready for more transparency and accessibility!
 Since launching in 2020, The Beacon has focused on covering major issues that impact KC communities, providing in-depth reporting that highlights problems and explores solutions.
-Documenters is a natural fit with The Beacon’s mission and an eager group of KC residents are already off to the races.
-In just the first few weeks, 59 residents have been trained to begin covering KC’s City Councils, Utilities, and Planning Commissions.
+Documenters is a natural fit with The Beacon’s mission and an eager group of KC residents are already trained and monitoring local public meetings.
+In just the first few weeks, 59 residents have been trained as Documenters, reporting from KC’s City Councils, Utilities, and Planning Commissions.

 Earlier this fall, I joined news and civic partners from across the KC metro area to map out collaborative reporting and community-building plans for this new cohort.
-This is what Documenters does best: opening the door for new partnerships and helping newsrooms and civic organizations share resources.
+This is what the Documenters program does best: opens the door for new partnerships and helps newsrooms and civic organizations share resources.
 All Documenters reporting is made available for republication and creates a pipeline of trained, eager residents who understand local government and have experience thinking creatively about how information spreads within communities.

 We’re excited for Columbus and Kansas City to join our growing network, and we can’t wait to share how their leadership and creativity help shape what comes next for Documenters!